The best way to cook a nice thick steak is with the reverse sear method.

 If you are grilling a steak with lots of fat, like a ribeye you’re going to get some flare-ups.

 If that happens just flip the steak and move it around to try and avoid any huge flames.

 Don’t forget to hit the sides of the steak as this will help render the fat.

 Notice how there’s almost no grey around the outside of the steak.
-Thanks to the reverse sear you get a beautiful crust and then the steak is cooked evenly on the inside.
+Thanks to the reverse sear, you get a beautiful crust, and then the steak is cooked evenly on the inside.

-- Thick cut rib eye steak 1 – 2 inches thick
+- 20 oz rib eye steak 1.5+ inches thick work best.

-- Vegetable oil
+- 1 tsp Vegetable oil